Frosk-Kristian/frosk-kristian.github.io/README.md

 Created by Kristian Frossos.

 ## Overview
-This is a personal project of mine with the aim of learning to use/playing around with tools like 11ty (Eleventy).
+This is a personal project of mine with the aim of learning to use/playing around with static site generation tools like 11ty (Eleventy). <br>
-The site is intended to act as a portfolio of my personal projects
+The site is intended to act as a portfolio of my personal projects.

 ## To-Do List
 * [x] Initial layout.